finnxthomas/OurClass-API/README.md

 This design allows us to use one single test file to perform both "Realistic" (30 users) and "Stress" (5,000 users) tests simply by changing the Jenkins command arguments.

 The pipeline runs two distinct tests to provide a full performance analysis:
-1. Realistic Test: Runs with -Jusers=30 to verify the API works for a normal class size
+1. **Realistic Test:** Runs with -Jusers=30 to verify the API works for a normal class size
-2. Stress Test: Runs with -Jusers=5000 and -Jrampup=100 to aggressively load the server and find the failure point.
+2. **Stress Test:** Runs with -Jusers=5000 and -Jrampup=100 to aggressively load the server and find the failure point.

----

 ## Example JMeter Results